-Edgar Rice Burroughs, a man who quit the pencil-sharpener wholesale business to give writing a stab, is most known for his creation of Tarzan of the Apes, but that jungle swinging pulp hero was just the tip of the iceberg in the fertile imaginative mind of one of the 20th Centuries most influential writers.
+Edgar Rice Burroughs, a man who quit the pencil-sharpener wholesale business to give writing a stab, is most known for his creation of Tarzan of the Apes but that jungle swinging pulp hero was just the tip of the iceberg in the fertile imaginative mind of one of the 20th Centuries most influential writers.
 His stories dealt with the vastness of space, carried readers back in time to worlds long forgotten, and spanned almost any genre you could think of.
-Join Tarzan on jungle adventures of epic proportions, journey with John Carter on his planetary action/romances, follow the adventures of David Innes on his trips to the Earth’s core, witness dramatic tales of noble savages fighting for their rights in the Old West, and even stalk the dark streets of our urban jungles where mystery and murder abounds.
+Join Tarzan on jungle adventures of epic proportions, journey with John Carter on his planetary action/romances, follow the adventures of David Innes on his trips to the Earth’s core, witness dramatic tales of noble savages fighting for their rights in the Old West, and even stalk the dark streets of our urban jungles where mystery and murder abound.
 Edgar Rice Burroughs, accept no substitutes.

 Below you will find links to all my reviews where you will learn more about the works of Edgar Rice Burroughs than anyone could possibly need, but could really help out on Pub Trivia nights.